SFULibrary/islandora_doi_framework/README.md

 ## Submodules

 As described above, submodules are responsible for minting (generating) a DOI (typically, via an API provided by an external organization), for persisting it (typically in a datastream in each object), and for performing any updates to the metadata or URL associated with the DOI.
 One or more submodules together handle the combination of tasks required to mint a DOI from a specific source and then to persist it in a specific place associated with the Islandora object.
 The Islandora DOI Framework module defines hooks for accomplishing each of those tasks.
-These hooks are documented in the `islandora_doi_framework.api.php` file and are illustrated in the included [DataCite](modules/islandora_doi_datacite) and [MODS](modules/islandora_doi_mods) submodules (and sample/test submodules).
+These hooks are documented in the `islandora_doi_framework.api.php` file and are illustrated in the included [DataCite](modules/islandora_doi_datacite) and [MODS](modules/islandora_doi_mods) submodules (and sample submodules).
 Note that all hooks do not need to be implemented in the same module; in fact, separating the DOI minting functionality and the DOI persisting functionality in separate modules is preferred to allow implementers to mix and match.

 Two additional submodules are available that are intended be used during the development and testing of minting and persisting modules: